 The value of the Footprint as a trusted sustainability metric therefore depends not only on the scientific integrity of the methodology, but also on consistent and transparent presentation of results across analyses.
 It also depends on communicating results of analyses in a manner that does not distort or misrepresent findings.

 To meet these goals, Global Footprint Network initiated a consensus, committee-based process for the development of standards governing Footprint applications, and for an ongoing scientific review of the methodology.
-Ensuring that Footprint results are both credible and consistent will encourage even more widespread adoption of the Ecological Footprint, increasing its effectiveness as a catalyst for a sustainable future.
+Ensuring that Footprint results are both credible and consistent will encourage even more widespread adoption of the Ecological Footprint as an indicator, increasing its effectiveness as a catalyst for a sustainable future.